Table of Contents

-In the previous chapter, I focused on the history of raqs sharqi and analysed six timeframes separately.
+In the previous chapter, I focused on the history of Raqs sharqi and analyzed six timeframes separately.

 In this chapter, I will bring these timeframes together focusing instead on the six analytical areas of: